-- a) The employer can pay the employee's legal costs tax free provided the costs are incurred exclusively in connection with the termination of employment and the payment is made either pursuant to (i) a court or tribunal order; or (ii) a settlement agreement which provides for the payment to be made by the employer directly to the former employee's solicitor. - If the employee had a period b) of 'foreign service' during his or her employment, some or all of the Termination Payment may be exempt from income tax.
-A period will generally only gualify as foreign service if it relates to a period of non-UK residency and non-UK work.
-Employees cannot claim foreign service relief if they are tax resident in the UK in the tax year in which the employment terminates. - c) If the employee suffers from a recognised medical disability or injury which, at the date the employee's employment terminates, prevents the employee from carrying out their job, a payment made solely on account of that disability or injury is exempt from income tax.

-- d) Compensation for personal injury. - e) Compensation for injury to feelings suffered as a result of alleged discrimination prior to termination of the employment.
-Depending on the severity of the case, the amount of such compensation which can be paid tax free is generally between £990 and £49,300.
+- a.
+The employer can pay the employee's legal costs tax free provided the costs are incurred exclusively in connection with the termination of employment and the payment is made either pursuant to a (i) court or tribunal order; or (ii) a settlement agreement which provides for the payment to be made by the employer directly to the former employee's solicitor. - b.
+If the employee suffers from a recognised medical disability or injury which at the date the employee's employment terminates prevents the employee from carrying out their job, a payment made solely on account of that disability or injury is exempt from income tax. - c.
+Compensation for personal injury. - d.
+Compensation for injury to feelings suffered as a result of alleged discrimination prior to termination of the employment.